Qiksar/qik-trak/README.md

    OBJECT RELATIONSHIP - device_type is iot_devices referencing iot_device_types using device_type_id
    OBJECT RELATIONSHIP - device is iot_messages referencing iot_devices using device_id
    OBJECT RELATIONSHIP - member is iot_devices referencing members using member_id

+   REMINDER
+   QikTrak does not apply permissions.
+Please do this by using the Hasura CLI

 ```